0xkalle/simple-stub/README.md

 }]
 ```

-These "Call-Objects" can be found under the path `stubObj.calls.{function}`.
+These "Call-Objects"-Arrays can be found under the path `stubObj.calls.{function}`.

-After you made your calls you can use this data to make your assertions.
+After you made your calls you can use this data to make your assertions with your favorite library:

 ```js
   it('calls the function 3 times with 1 2 and 3', () => {